Case Study · AutoScout24 · Search & Discovery

 New Make/Model Taxonomy and Filter Experience

-Concrete decision
+Annotated decision

 Mobile web make and model selection flow showing how the reset brought a high-value filtering decision earlier in the experience.